rayglo/Digital-Signature-File-Extractor/README.md

 # Digital Signature File Extractor

-A really simple to use tool to extract files from a digital signature file.
+A really simple to use tool to extract files from a digitally signed file.

 ### Disclaimer